Shimon Peres: Early life

 At age 20, he was elected to the HaNoar HaOved VeHaLomed national secretariat, where he was only one of two Mapai party supporters, out of the 12 members.
 Three years later, he took over the movement and won a majority.
 The head of Mapai, David Ben-Gurion, and Berl Katznelson began to take an interest in him, and appointed him to Mapai's secretariat.

 In 1944, Peres led an illicit expedition into the Negev, then a closed military zone requiring a permit to enter.
 The expedition, consisting of a group of teenagers, along with a Palmach scout, a zoologist, and an archaeologist, had been funded by Ben-Gurion and planned by Palmach head Yitzhak Sadeh, as part of a plan for future Jewish settlement of the area so as to include it in the Jewish state.
 The group was arrested by a Bedouin camel patrol led by a British officer, taken to Beersheba (then a small Arab town) and incarcerated in the local jail.
 All of the participants were sentenced to two weeks in prison, and as the leader, Peres was also heavily fined.
 The expedition came across a nest of bearded vultures, called peres in Hebrew, and from this Peres took his Hebrew name.

 All of Peres's relatives who remained in Wiszniew in 1941 were murdered during the Holocaust, many of them (including Rabbi Meltzer) burned alive in the town's synagogue.

-In 1945, Peres married Sonya Gelman, who preferred to remain outside the public eye.
+In 1945, Peres married Sonia Gelman, who preferred to remain outside the public eye.
 They had three children.

 In 1946, Peres and Moshe Dayan were chosen as the two youth delegates in the Mapai delegation to the Zionist Congress in Basel.

 In 1947, Peres joined the Haganah, the predecessor of the Israel Defense Forces.
 David Ben-Gurion made him responsible for personnel and arms purchases; he was appointed to head the naval service when Israel received independence in 1948.

 Peres was director of the Defense Ministry's delegation in the United States in the early 1950s.
 While in the U.S. he studied English, economics, and philosophy at The New School and New York University, and completed a four-month advanced management course at Harvard University.